Darius Maskoliūnas

 Darius Maskoliūnas (born 6 January 1971) is a Lithuanian professional basketball coach, former player, and politician.

 Early life

 Maskoliūnas graduated from the first secondary school, in Jonava.

 Professional career

 During his pro club playing career, Maskoliūnas won the championship of Europe's secondary level competition, the FIBA European Cup (FIBA Saporta Cup), in the 1997-98 season), and the championship of Europe's primary level competition, the EuroLeague, in the 1998-99 season.
 He won both championships while a member of the Lithuanian League (LKL) club Žalgiris Kaunas.

 National team career

-Maskoliūnas was a member of the senior Lithuanian national team that won the bronze medal at the 2000 Summer Olympic Games.
+Maskoliūnas was a member of the senior Lithuania men's national basketball team that won the bronze medal at the 2000 Summer Olympic Games.
 With Lithuania, he also played at the 1997 EuroBasket, the 1998 FIBA World Cup, and the 1999 EuroBasket.

+In November 2019, Maskoliūnas was appointed as the head coach of the senior Lithuania men's national basketball team, however following Lithuania's 85–96 loss to the Slovenia national team, led by Luka Dončić, in the final of the 2020 FIBA Men's Olympic Qualifying Tournament in Kaunas, Lithuania he resigned in July 2021.